dongqvic/challenge/README.md

 docker-compose.yml --> Dockerfile (while confiuring docker and app) --> app.py --> Front-end
 docker-compose.yml --> conf.d folder(while configuring flaskapp)

-- The system needs to be configure with postgreSQL, nginx, flaskapp with right ports
+- The system needs to be configure with postgreSQL(port:5432), nginx(port:80), flaskapp(port:8080) with right ports
 - Database(PostgreSQL) needs to be configure
 - Initialize the database and process data migration before running the app
 - The quantity should be an integer only